TheHive-Project/docs/docs/thehive/operations/migration.md

----

-⚠️ **Note**
+!!!
+Warning
     The migration process can be very long, from several hours to several days, depending on the volume of data to migrate.
 We **highly** recommand to not start the application during the migration.

----

 ### Using authentication on Cassandra